How to Choose Furniture Color

 What Comes First, the Paint or the Furniture?

-When you’re trying to figure out how to choose furniture for your home, you might be tempted to paint the whole dang thing and then decide.
+When you’re trying to figure out how to choose modern furniture for your living space, you might be tempted to paint the whole dang thing and then decide.
 Paint seems like a good foundation, right?
 If you’re planning on painting your house white, then go for it.
 But if you’re more adventurous with color, are considering a feature wall, or just aren’t sure… maybe hold off the rollers.

 Choosing your furniture first helps you hone in on a palette more naturally.
 If you find yourself gravitating to really strong, bright colors for your chairs and sofas, a neutral wall color is easy to style against.
 But what if you fall in love with a sofa — like, head over heels, can’t eat, can’t sleep in love with this sofa — and it only comes in neutral colors?
 The sofa and you belong together, so it’s coming home.
 But you might want to change up your wall color to accommodate this unexpected change in plan.
 Remember: paint options are infinite, but furniture comes in a specific selection of shapes and colors.